ihmeuw/vivarium_research/docs/source/model_design/vivarium_overview/vivarium_versus_other_model_types/index.rst

 .. todo::

     Describe how we overlay population-level statistics (e.g. GBD estimates) onto individuals rather than using individual-level data (e.g. hospital records) - can use CVD as an example of the latter.
+    Find example of another microsimulation outside of CVD that uses individual-level data for individual-based sim

 References
 ----------